Infrared energy experts AbegSun

 Both types of heating heat the ambient air, making it lighter and rising to the ceiling.
 Warm air escapes upwards and cold air flows in from below.

-The calculations of the heat demand of buildings required for convection heating systems must be correctly carried out according to the rules of thermodynamics.
-Heat load calculations based on thermodynamics are incorrect.
+The calculations of the heat requirement of buildings required for convection heating systems must correctly be carried out according to the rules of thermodynamics.
+However, heat load calculations based on thermodynamics are incorrect for infrared heating systems.
+The rules of quantum mechanics apply here.

 infrarot-raumstrahlungsverteilungRadiant heat with the physics of quantum mechanics